-ALTH 2225 Phlebotomy Practicum 1 credit Prerequisite: Acceptance into Phlebotomy Program; permission of Program Director for other Health Science Majors Corequisite: ALTH 2201
+ALTH 2225 Phlebotomy Practicum 1 credit Prerequisite: Acceptance into Pharmacy Technician Program

+Corequisite: ALTH 2201

 The Phlebotomist Externship Program is a period of directed practice, which consists of practical phlebotomy in a CLIA regulated, accredited laboratory facility.
 The students would need to attain a minimum performance of 100 successful venipunctures, 25 successful skin punctures and orientation in a full service laboratory.